-The pace of change for the tech leader’s role has increased with digital disruption and the emergence of cloud platforms.
+The pace of change for a tech leader’s role has increased with digital disruption and the emergence of cloud platforms.
 It pays dividends to understand how to overcome the challenges facing today’s CIO.
-In part 3, we look at the imperative to take technology ROI to the next level and discuss business returns - particularly for cloud initiatives.
+One of the biggest challenges that CIOs must understand is how to take technology ROI to the next level and how to discuss business returns, particularly when it involves cloud initiatives.

-This means working with your department heads that you may not normally engage with at the start of a project and discuss the real measures that can be compared and contrasted pre and post-implementation of the project.
-Many of these measures may be guesses, approximations or assumptions.
+This means working with other department heads that you may not ordinarily engage with to discuss the real measures that you can compare and contrast against pre- and post-implementation of the project.
+Many of these measures may be guesses, approximations or assumptions, but that's ok.

-Discuss with the business stakeholder responsible for each area, agree appropriate assumptions, and have these documented.
-Also consider running multiple scenarios for Best Case, Probable Case and Worst Case measures.
+Also consider running multiple scenarios for Best Case, Probable Case, and Worst Case measures.

 How can you measure business ROI of technology?

-- Benefits – some examples are saving money, increasing productivity, increased or decreased customer satisfaction measures, agility, opening up new markets (estimate their worth to the business and the likely market share you can capture), broader market reach, and other benefits.
+Benefits – some examples include: saving money, increasing productivity, improving customer satisfaction measures, agility, opening up new markets (estimate their worth to the business and the likely market share you can capture), broader market reach, and other benefits.

-Harvard Business Review has some great pointers to include into your business case vocabulary when communicating the benefits of cloud to a CEO.
+Harvard Business Review has some great pointers of things to include in your business case vocabulary when communicating the benefits of cloud services to a CEO.

-- Identify where you can make individuals more productive – particularly for mobile workers, that need access to key information to do their jobs.
-Calculate the upload/download wear and tear on both infrastructure (therefore costs) as well as time multiplied by the entire mobile workforce over a year – this can easily be compared with the cost of making those applications or documents web-accessible.
+Identify where you can make individuals more productive – particularly for mobile workers and those working from home who need access to key information and platforms to do their jobs.
+Calculate the upload/download wear and tear on infrastructure (therefore costs) as well as time multiplied by the entire mobile workforce over a year.
+You can then easily compared this with the cost of making those applications or documents web-accessible.